Setup an Arch Linux RISC-V Development Environment

 For Arch Linux

-Add [archlinuxcn] Repo Source
+Add [archlinuxcn]

 We need to install some packages from [archlinuxcn] later.

-Append these two lines to /etc/pacman.conf:
+Append these two lines to /etc/pacman.conf

 There is also a list of public mirrors available.

-After doing so, you need to trust the archlinuxcn maintainers' PGP keys to install packages from it:
+After doing so, you need to trust the archlinuxcn

-$ sudo pacman -Sy && sudo pacman -S archlinuxcn-keyring
+1 | sudo pacman -Sy && sudo pacman -S archlinuxcn-keyring |

 Install Packages

-$ sudo pacman -S qemu-user-static qemu-user-static-binfmt
+1 | sudo pacman -S qemu-user-static qemu-user-static-binfmt |

-where qemu-user-static-binfmt is for registering QEMU interpreter to execute RISC-V ELF files.
-Other necessary packages like zstd and systemd-nspawn are listed in the dependency tree of base meta package, so they will also be installed by the provided command, hence there's no need to install them explicitly.
+meta package, so they will also be installed by the provided command, hence there's no need to install them explicitly.

 For Debian and Ubuntu

-$ sudo apt install zstd qemu-user-static systemd-container
+1 | sudo apt install zstd qemu-user-static systemd-container |

-where zstd is for decompressing the Arch Linux RISC-V rootfs compressed tarball, and systemd-container is for the systemd-nspawn command, which we'll use later to spawn a container from the rootfs.
+is for decompressing the Arch Linux RISC-V rootfs compressed tarball, and systemd-container

 1.2 Download rootfs

-$ curl -O https://archriscv.felixc.at/images/archriscv-20220727.tar.zst
+1 | curl -O https://archriscv.felixc.at/images/archriscv-20220727.tar.zst |

 If you have poor connectivity upon reaching archriscv.felixc.at, you can also download the rootfs from mirror sites.
 They are listed at https://archriscv.felixc.at/.